sunlightlabs/datajam/README.md

   * [RSpec](http://rspec.info/) for unit and functional tests
   * [RR](https://github.com/btakita/rr) for test doubles
   * [Capybara](https://github.com/jnicklas/capybara) to simulate the browser
-  * [Akephalos](https://github.com/bernerdschaefer/akephalos) for an interface with a headless browser
 * Persistence:
   * [Mongoid](http://mongoid.org) as an object mapper to MongoDB
 * Deployment: